sberthol/openig-cidemo/README.md

 In the k8s dashboard, edit the openig deployment object, and change the number of replicas.
 You will see new pods created.

+### Answer the question: What changed between the current and previous release?

+git diff HEAD^ HEAD

 ### Rollbacks

 Show history: